ahuang11/ahh/README.md

 ### Functions that I can easily reference, and maybe you too!

+### Note that this package is now deprecated!
+Please see https://github.com/ahuang11/holoext for my new project!

 ## HOW TO GET IT:
 New-school method:
 1. `pip install ahh`